hyprxa/httpx_kerberos/README.md

 Setup
 -----

+On Windows, no additional setup is required.
+The package will use SSPI and select the Kerberos SSP under the hood.

-In order to use this library, there must already be a Kerberos Ticket-Granting Ticket(TGT) cached in a Kerberos credential cache.
+In order to use this library on Linux, there must already be a Kerberos Ticket-Granting Ticket(TGT) cached in a Kerberos credential cache.
 Whether a TGT is available can be easily determined by running the ``klist`` command.
 If no TGT is available, then it first must be obtained by running the ``kinit`` command, or